RK0Gamer/Personal-Projects/README.md

 # Personal-Projects
-Contains all material used in personal projects
+This repository is used to store all materials, codes, and results used in personal projects